GiacomoZheng/vscode-gm/README.md

 ## Extension Settings

-It is better to add some settings (in [settings](plugins/settings/README.md)) into `settings.json`, which build in the function of `better-comments` of `aaron-bond`.
+It is better to add some settings (in [settings](https://github.com/GiacomoZheng/gm-syntax/tree/main/plugins/settings/README.md)) into `settings.json`, which build in the function of `better-comments` of `aaron-bond`.
 I have got the permission from him.
 <!-- the path of settings may be wrong -->

 ## Requirements

-None
+### Hotstrings

 For the Windows users, you can try to learn something about [AutoHotKey](https://autohotkey.com/), which helps a lot.
-Go to [plugins](https://github.com/GiacomoZheng/gm-syntax/tree/main/plugins/autohotkey) to get my source file.
+Go to [plugins](https://github.com/GiacomoZheng/gm-syntax/tree/main/plugins/hotstrings/autohotkey) to get my source file.

+WARN: Hammerspoon is not suitable for gm lang, I will find a better option soon.

 For the Mac users, I'm writting script for [Hammerspoon](http://www.hammerspoon.org).
-Go to [plugins](https://github.com/GiacomoZheng/gm-syntax/tree/main/plugins/Hammerspoon) to get my source file.
+Go to [plugins](https://github.com/GiacomoZheng/gm-syntax/tree/main/plugins/hotstrings/Hammerspoon) to get my source file.

-For Linus' users, I'm sorry but you can try other hotkey apps.
+For Linus' users, you can try other hotkey apps, I'll post a `gm.toml` file in [plugins](https://github.com/GiacomoZheng/gm-syntax/tree/main/plugins/hotstrings/gm.toml).

 ## Recommendation